Vision-At-SEECS/Fish-Sense/readme.md

 ```bash
 conda activate your_env_name
 ```
-Once the virtual env is created install pytorch using command (For windows and CPU only)
+Once the virtual env is created install pytorch using command (For windows and CPU only):
 ```bash
 conda install pytorch torchvision torchaudio cpuonly -c pytorch
 ```
-Otherwise for GPU enabled environment and for linux OS, various installation commands can be found here https://pytorch.org/get-started/locally/ <br />
+Otherwise for GPU enabled environment or for linux OS or both, various installation commands can be found here: https://pytorch.org/get-started/locally/ <br />

 Install OpenCV using command.

 ```bash
  pip install opencv-python
 ```
-Note:Pytorch and OpenCV are the prerequisite to install detectron2
+Note: Pytorch and OpenCV are the prerequisite to install detectron2

 Install the detectron2 repository on local PC git clone